-Table 3 shows that a large share-almost 80 percent-of overall carbon price effects occur in the industry sector.
-The industry sector effect is sourced from Borenstein et al. (2017), recently published in the prestigious American Economic Review (2019).
+Table 3 shows that the industry sector accounts for a large share of overall carbon price effects.
+The input parameter governing the size of the industry sector effect is borrowed from Borenstein et al. (2017), recently published in the prestigious American Economic Review (2019).
 Key carbon price elasticity assumptions for industry and other sectors are outlined in section 4.3., and sensitivity analysis in section 9.3. explains how alternative assumptions about industry sector price responsiveness affect results.